 3. Bowflex Xceed Home Gym

 The best Bowflex machine budget pick for 2023 is the Bowflex Xceed Home Gym.

-And although the Xceed does not have the option for leg presses similar to the Blaze, it does have a squat bar accessory, allowing for stand-up squat exercises.
+Although the Xceed does not have the option for leg presses similar to the Blaze, it does have a squat bar accessory, allowing for stand-up squat exercises.

-Because of this optional placement, the Xceed flaunts that up to 65 different exercises are available, compared to the 60 of the Blaze.
+Because of this optional placement, the Xceed flaunts that up to 65 different exercises are available, compared to the 60 exercises of the Blaze.

 4. Bowflex PR1000 Home Gym